zinguala/DevSecOps12_FinalProject/README.md

 - Script Path:"Jenkinsfile_4_replicas"
 ![image](https://github.com/zinguala/DevSecOps12_FinalProject/assets/34973070/6f7339f7-1ec6-4c5e-9145-eb6772797d89)

-- at the end hit save
+- At the end hit save

 # Creating the second job of running the cluster with 6 replicas at 8:00 every day:

-- from the jenkins dashboard choose a new item
+- From the jenkins dashboard choose a new item

-- enter the item name, choose pipeline, and hit "ok".
+- Enter the item name, choose pipeline, and hit "ok".

-- optionally can add a description
+- Optionally can add a description

-- in the build triggers section choose buil periodically as shown below add the time period:  0 8 * * *
+- In the build triggers section choose buil periodically as shown below add the time period:  0 8 * * *

 ![image](https://github.com/zinguala/DevSecOps12_FinalProject/assets/34973070/1230c1fb-623e-4b16-8b5b-64991461616e)

-- now move the pipeline section and in the definition choose pipeline script from SCM
+- Now move the pipeline section and in the definition choose pipeline script from SCM

 - SCM: Git